jentery/mdia200v3/index.md

 This course "surveys the cultural and material roles media play around the world in the 21st century.
 Emphasis on building a common vocabulary for studying media as well as understanding how audio, images, video, and text mediate people’s relation to culture."
 For more information, see ["MDIA200 - Media in the 21st Century"](https://www.uvic.ca/calendar/future/undergrad/index.php#/courses/HyVj9LZJi?bc=true&bcCurrent=MDIA200%20-%20Media%20in%20the%2021st%20Century&bcGroup=Media%20Studies%20(MDIA)&bcItemType=courses) in UVic's academic calendar.

 The course counts toward UVic's new [Media Studies](https://www.uvic.ca/humanities/media-studies/program/index.php) certificate, which requires 10.5 units of coursework.

+# Goals

+I designed this course for you to:

+1. Build a vocabulary for understanding media.
+This means you'll develop a language for attending to the particulars of audio, images, text, video, and interfaces.
+2. Learn a variety of techniques for engaging media today.
+This means we'll experiment with different approaches to media in the 21st century.
+3. Account for context and culture in the analysis of media across the globe.
+This means we'll consider how, where, when, by whom, for whom, and under what assumptions media are made, interpreted, and circulated.
+4. Respond regularly to classroom activities and lectures about media.
+This means you'll complete four worksheets to demonstrate what you're learning.
+5. Reflect on your learning and communicate its applications to the study and production of media today.
+This reflection will take the form of a portfolio, which will be your final project in this course.

+I will assume you've no experience in Media Studies, and I will focus on critical approaches to media as they apply to content production.
+I will not teach film.
+For that, I recommend [Film Studies](https://www.uvic.ca/finearts/film).
+I also won't technical or professional communication.
+For that, I recommend [Professional Communication](https://www.uvic.ca/humanities/english/professionalcommunication/).